 The UN chose the Swiss city as the venue of the second round of hearings because the fact-finding mission did not receive permission to enter Israel.

 The public hearings were called for by Richard Goldstone, the head of the 15-member team and previously a member of the South African constitutional court.

 The mission is due to complete a report with its findings in August.

-The operation killed more than 1,400 Palestinians, including more than 900 civilians, among them scores of children, according to Palestinian officials and human rights groups.
+The military operation killed more than 1,400 Palestinians, including more than 900 civilians, among them scores of children, according to Palestinian officials and human rights groups.

 It also destroyed thousands of homes and heavily damaged Gaza’s infrastructure.